A Phase-field Model for Apoptotic Cell Death: Introduction

-In section 2 we develop a chemo-mechanical phase-field model to describe the dynamics of the cyto ($\varphi$) and cytotoxic ($\sigma$) phase fields.
-Including the system that produces features observed in biological cells undergoing apoptosis.
-In section 3 we present computational simulations, used to illustrate finger formation, nucleation, and cell fragmentation during the degradation of the cyto ($\varphi$) phase field.
-Furthermore, we compare finger formation, nucleation, and cell fragmentation with electron microscopy images from You et al. \cite{you2019correction}.
-As mentioned, continuum models for apoptosis remain largely unexplored, presenting a unique opportunity not only to extend the utility of these models to a new biological context, but also to gain mechanistic insight into the interplay between chemical signaling and mechanical deformation during programmed cell death.
+In Section \S\ref{sc:continuum.theory}, we develop a phase-field framework to describe the dynamics of the cyto phase $\varphi$ and the cytotoxic phase fields $\sigma$, including the system that produces features observed in biological cells undergoing apoptosis.
+In Section \S\ref{sc:numerics}, we present computational simulations, used to illustrate finger formation, nucleation, and cell fragmentation during the degradation of the cyto phase field $\varphi$.
+Furthermore, in Section \S\ref{sc:experiments}, we compare finger formation, nucleation, and cell fragmentation with electron microscopy images from You~et~al.~\cite{you2015kml001}.
+As mentioned, continuum models for apoptosis remain largely unexplored, presenting a unique opportunity not only to extend the utility of these models to a new biological context, but also to gain mechanistic insight into the interplay between chemical signalling and mechanical deformation during programmed cell death.
+In Appendix \S\ref{sc:configurational.mechanics}, we present the mathematical derivation of the underlying configurational mechanics, including configurational forces and the configurational balance law.